nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 The backup jobs execution should be monitored on a regular basis to ensure that they complete successfully.
 By default, each backup job execution will be retried on failure which can be configured by the  `database.hotCopy.restartPolicy` setting.
-The number of pods kept for failed backup jobs is defined by the `database.hotcopy.failureHistory` setting.
+The number of pods kept for failed backup jobs is defined by the `database.hotCopy.failureHistory` setting.
 This setting is useful when debugging failed backup job execution.
 The logs of the pod executing the job should be checked for errors.